mi-m1/Compositionality/README.md

 * which layer stores compositionality information best
 * check if compositionality information is in the norm (magnitude) since cosine similarity ignores the information stored in the vector norm.

-Results potentially could verify findings of Klubicka, Kelleher (2022).
+Results potentially could verify findings of Klubicka, Kelleher (2022) if nothing else new is found

+## Datatset
+Possible options:
+* NCTTI
+* COMPS
+* Compositionality of Nominal Compounds - Datasets https://pageperso.lis-lab.fr/carlos.ramisch/?page=downloads/compounds